 Wandering the thousand-year-old narrow back streets made us think of the incredible history of this region and its wine, and how that history has been preserved not just with stone walls.

 The Sagrantino vines covering the hills surrounding the town are another memorial to the history of the people and the wine that inhabits this region.

 Full of good Umbrian food and slightly buzzing from our day of wine sampling, we truly understood why Mark and Giselle fell in love with this region.

 We left with a new appreciation for high-quality boutique wine and the passion and dedication it takes to produce it.
 We also had a few nice bottles stashed in our bags and, best of all, new friends that we hope to visit again, soon.

 You can contact Mark and Giselle at Gusto Wine Tours to find out more information about the tours they offer.

-You can find additional related stories about travel in Italy HERE.
-And if you are planning a trip, visit our Resources section to see our tips (after 2+ years of full-time travel) about ways to make your travel more comfortable and our money saving tips.
+Check out some of our additional related stories about travel in Italy.
+And if you are planning a trip, visit our Resources section to see our tips about ways to make your travel more comfortable and our money-saving tips.